rezawikan/noted/GIT/README.md

 - `git clean -dn` : allows you to check all entires untracked changes.
 - `git reset --soft HEAD^` : allows you back to previous commit without deleteing all changes in current state.
 - `git reset --hard HEAD^` : allows you back to previous commit with deleteing all changes in current state.
+- `git branch branchname [-d/-D]` : allows you delete your branch. `-d` used for normal delete (it will check that the branch has been merged or not), while `-D` used for force deletion.

 #### Special for Unstaged Changes